just-work/fffw/docs/source/simd.rst

 ===================

-There are at least two situations when you apply same ffmpeg filters to a set of files.
-First is adaptive streaming for internet video (a number of files with same content and different bitrate are produced); second one is linear editing (parts of video are cut from source and concatenated together to form new video sequence).
-May be there are more, and ``fffw`` provides a way to handle stream vector transformations.
+There are at least two situations when you apply same ffmpeg filters to a set of streams.
+First is adaptive streaming for internet video (which requires a number of files with same content and different bitrate); second one is linear editing (parts of video are cut from source and concatenated together to form new video sequence).
+Maybe there are more, and ``fffw`` provides a way to handle stream vector transformations.

 SIMD Wrapper
 ------------

-To use :py:class:`fffw.encoding.vector.SIMD` helper you'll need to initialize input file with streams including meta.
+To use :py:class:`SIMD <fffw.encoding.vector.SIMD>` helper you'll need to initialize input file with streams (including meta).
 This is used to track changes applied to input streams.
 Also, ``SIMD`` requires a list of outputs including codecs to be able to connect input streams to corresponding outputs.

 .. code-block:: python